J-Champagne/Evo/doc/StandardsAndBestPractices.md

 >
 > Review code and implement recommendations
 >
-> Merge changes to main branch and resolve conflicts
+> Merge changes to relevant* branch and resolve conflicts

 A merge request should be accompanied by a description that briefly describes how the feature or the fix was implemented.
 Additionally, a code review